sapporo-wes/yevis-cli/README.md

 <img src="https://user-images.githubusercontent.com/26019402/149902689-bfd4707d-9792-41fd-b22f-8a1631489399.png" alt="yevis-cli-img-1" width="600">

-Once you have generated the `GitHub Personal Access Token`, you need to pass the `yevis` it in one of the following ways:
+Once generated, the `GitHub Personal Access Token`, need to pass it to `yevis` in one of the following ways:

-- env file: write the token to `.env` file like `GITHUB_TOKEN=<paste_your_token>`
+- Env file: Write the token in `.env` file like `GITHUB_TOKEN=<paste_your_token>`
-- environment variable: set the `GITHUB_TOKEN` environment variable
+- Environment variable: Set the environment variable `GITHUB_TOKEN`
-- command-line option: use `--github-token <paste_your_token>` option
+- Command-line option: Use option `--github-token <paste_your_token>`

 ---

 Use the workflow [`trimming_and_qc.cwl`](https://github.com/ddbj/yevis-cli/blob/main/tests/CWL/wf/trimming_and_qc.cwl) as an example.

-First, generate a template of the configuration file from the GitHub location of the primary workflow file by:
+First, generate a configuration file template from the GitHub location of the primary workflow file by:

 ```bash
 $ yevis make-template https://github.com/ddbj/yevis-cli/blob/main/tests/CWL/wf/trimming_and_qc.cwl